Get all the latest data for Santo Domingo

 Can I own land in my own name in Santo Domingo right now?

-Yes, foreigners can own land in their own name in Santo Domingo, including the land underneath a house, as long as the property is properly registered in the Registro de Títulos.
+Yes, a foreign individual can own residential land in their own name in Santo Domingo, as long as the land is legally titled, transferable and registered under the buyer’s name.

 As of 2026, what other key foreign-ownership rules or limits should I know in Santo Domingo?